PFC Levski Sofia: 2009–2020: Downfall

 During the 2009–10 season, Levski's team started their European campaign with a 9–0 (on aggregate) win against UE Sant Julià in the second qualifying round of the 2009–10 UEFA Champions League.
 In the next round, Levski Sofia faced FK Baku, eliminating the team from Azerbaijan with 2–0 on aggregate.
 In the play-off round, Levski was eliminated by Debrecen with 4–1 on aggregate.
 As one of the play-off losers, Levski qualified for the 2009–10 UEFA Europa League.
 In the group stage, Levski faced Villarreal, Lazio and Red Bull Salzburg.
 Levski achieved only one win and five defeats.
 Levski won against Lazio in Italy, after Hristo Yovov scored the winning goal in the match.

 Levski started the 2010–11 season with a match against Dundalk, in a second qualifying round of the 2010–11 UEFA Europa League.
 Levski won the first match 6–0.
 In the return leg at Oriel Park, Levski defeated Dundalk 2–0 with two first half goals from Garra Dembélé.
 In the next round Levski played against Kalmar FF.
 The first match ended 1–1 in Sweden.
 In the return leg in Sofia, Levski won 5–2.
 In between, The Blues defeated their archrival CSKA Sofia in the Eternal derby with 1–0.
 Their next match in the Europa League saw them eliminate Swedish champions AIK 2–1 on aggregate, with goals scored by Daniel Mladenov and Garra Dembélé as Levski reached the Europa League group stage.
 Levski was drawn in Group C, facing Gent, Lille and Sporting CP.
 The first match was played against Gent at home, which Levski won 3–2 with the winning goal scored by Serginho Greene.
-With this win, Levski recorded eight consecutive games without a defeat in European competitions.
+With this win, Levski recorded eight consecutive games without defeat in European competitions.
 After that, Levski lost to Sporting CP with 5–0, followed by another defeat against Lille.
-In Sofia, Levski played well against Lille and was leading 2–1 until Ivo Ivanov scored an own goal to make it 2–2.
-In the last match of the Group C, Levski took a win against Sporting CP with 1–0, with the winning goal scored by Daniel Mladenov.
+In return leg in Sofia, Levski was leading 2–1 against Lille until Ivo Ivanov scored an own goal late in the game to make it 2–2.
+In the last match of the Group C, Levski won 1–0 against Sporting CP with the goal scored by Daniel Mladenov, but it wasn't enough for them to qualify for the knockout stage.